lrasata/infra-image-uploader/README.md

 This repository includes GitHub Actions workflows to run Terraform plan on pull requests and automatically apply Terraform in controlled scenarios:

-- `terraform-plan-pr.yml` - runs on pull request events.
+- `terraform-plan-pr-to-staging.yml` - runs on pull request events.
 It performs `terraform init`, `terraform validate`, `terraform plan` (staging), uploads the plan as an artifact, and comments the output on the PR.
-- `terraform-apply-on-approval.yml` - triggers a Terraform apply to staging when a PR review is submitted with state `approved` and the pull request has the `auto-apply` label.
-It also supports `workflow_dispatch` for manual apply to staging or prod.
+- `terraform-apply-to-ephemeral-env.yml` - triggers a Terraform apply to ephemeral when a PR review is submitted with state `approved` and the pull request has the `auto-apply` label.
+It also supports `workflow_dispatch` for manual apply.
-- `terraform-apply-on-merge.yml` - triggers `terraform apply` on push to the `main` branch (production).

 Required GitHub Secrets for these workflows:

-- `AWS_ACCESS_KEY_ID` — AWS credentials for the runner.
-- `AWS_SECRET_ACCESS_KEY` — AWS credentials for the runner.
 - `AWS_REGION` — AWS region to use e.g. `eu-central-1`.
+- `BACKEND_CERTIFICATE_ARN` — backend certificate arn for the domain name
+- `SECRET_STORE_NAME` — Per env, define this secret store nameof Secret Manager

 Workflow details:

 - The plan workflow runs Terraform in `terraform/live/staging` and comments a plan snapshot on the PR.
 - The PR-approval apply workflow only applies if the PR is labeled `auto-apply` and a reviewer approves the PR.
-This workflow applies to `terraform/live/staging` by default.
+This workflow applies to `terraform/live/ephemeral` by default.
-- The push-to-main workflow applies the `terraform/live/prod` environment.
+- The push-to-main workflow applies the `terraform/live/staging` environment.

-Tips:

-- Use branch protections and required checks to prevent unauthorized changes being merged into `main`.
-- Use the `auto-apply` label with caution; it can be used for automated apply to the staging environment after review.
-- You can also manually trigger the `terraform-apply-on-approval` via the `workflow_dispatch` interface to apply to either `staging` or `prod` (requires AWS credentials).

-If you want changes across multiple environments to be planned and/or applied, extend the workflow to loop through `terraform/live/*` directories and plan/apply per folder.

->
-> **Prerequisites** to successfully deploy this infrastructure, are described in the Prerequisites section of [DEVELOPMENT.md](DEVELOPMENT.md)
->

 ### Access object in S3 private uploads bucket